ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

  - if the cleanup fails for any reason then it cannot be retried in the future.
 There will be no way of cleaning up the related data.
  - this will end up tumbstoning live slices potentially harming browse/delete/browse start updates performance.
+ - this proposition don't leverage as efficiently timeWindowCompactionStrategy.